-Wood crates have no limit on weight, it just depends on how the crate is built and can be customized in the interior or exterior depending on the item needing to ship.
-Custom wooden crates can prevent your shipment from getting damaged, when shipping short or long distances from a lot of moving and lifting as well as protection from moisture and temperature.
-Being that wooden crates are made of plywood, also known as “engineered wood”, it allows for protection from moisture and can be insulated, if needed, to protect from temperature as well.
+Wood crates have no limit on weight; it depends on how the crate is built.
+Depending on the item needed to ship, they can be customized in the interior or exterior.
+Custom wooden crates can prevent your shipment from getting damaged when shipping short or long distances from a lot of moving and lifting, as well as protection from moisture and temperature.
+Since wooden crates are made of plywood, also known as “engineered wood,” they allow for protection from moisture and can be insulated, if needed, to protect them from temperature.

 How to Build a Wood Crate: Tools / Supplies needed